DacodewZ/hihihaha-website/README.md

 # hihihaha-website
-A quiet corner on the web for a small circle, where moments, names, and memories are kept alive.
+A digital place to preserve stories, names, and moments of a small circle.
+Not always together, but once connected.